Carlos Pagán: Political career

 Pagán showed interest in politics since being a teenager.
-When he was 14 years old, he was President of the PNP Youth, and then became one of the youngest members of the Municipal Assembly.
+When he was 14 years old, he was the President of the PNP Youth, and then he became one of the youngest members of the Municipal Assembly.

 In 1996, he was elected to the Senate of Puerto Rico for the first time, representing the District of Mayagüez.
 During that term, he presided the Commission of Natural Resources and Environmental Affairs, and was Vicepresident of the Commission of Employment and Veteran Affairs, among others.

 Pagán lost the 2000 general elections, but was reelected again in 2004.
 He served as the Majority Whip of his party during this term.

 Pagán presented his candidacy for the 2008 elections, but in the primaries of the party, Evelyn Vázquez narrowly defeated him, leaving Pagán out of the race.
 After that, Pagán has worked as a special aide to senator Norma Burgos.

 Personal life

-Pagán is married to Ramonita "Cuca" Pabón, who has a master's degree in Counseling and Rehabilitation.
+Pagán was married to Ramonita "Cuca" Pabón, who has a master's degree in Counseling and Rehabilitation.

+Death

+Carlos Pagán died on September 23, 2025 at the age of 71 after suffering from health issues.
+He was buried at the Lajas Municipal Cemetery in Lajas, Puerto Rico.